aletterayear/aletterayear/README.md

 ### 6. Monitor and Sell Tokens
 - Continuously monitor the value of the tokens created in Step 3.
 - Do not retain ownership of the tokens when you have sufficient funds.
 Allow the **Community Takeover (CTO)** to run and manage the token project independently.
-- Sell when your holding value is sufficient to fund your operations for another **3, 11, or 69** years.
+- Burn, transfer to other wallets, or sell when your holding value is sufficient to fund your operations for another **3, 11, or 69** years.
 You only need enough to self-sustain.

 ---